 Are you looking for the best places to stay in and near Grand Canyon South Rim?
 We’re going to explain all you need to know about each national park run lodge on the Rim, and the best hotels in nearby towns to help you choose the right place to stay for your budget and Grand Canyon goals.

 Grand Canyon National Park is home to one of the world’s most extraordinary and remarkable natural landscapes.
 Fortunately for visitors today, this has been a long known fact and a wide range of lodging options have been in place for decades.

-Finding hotels or lodges can be a real problem when visiting certain US National Parks, due to lack of availability, options or even sheer size of a park.
-However, this is not the case at Grand Canyon’s magnificent South Rim.
-There are 6 on site accommodation options and dozens more in nearby towns.
+Finding hotels or lodges can be a real problem when visiting certain US National Parks, due to lack of availability, options, cost or sheer size of a park.
+However, this is not the case at Grand Canyon South Rim, with plenty of on site options.

 Hotels in nearby towns typically offer a wider range of price points, more amenities, better location for visiting other popular areas in Arizona and of course provide backup options if there is no availability inside the park.

-Let’s get stuck into where to stay at Grand Canyon National Park!
+Let’s get stuck into where to stay at Grand Canyon South Rim!

-Tips For Booking Hotels at Grand Canyon National Park
+Tips For Booking Hotels At Grand Canyon South Rim

 - Book as early as you have concrete travel dates to stand a better chance of getting the best hotel or lodge available for your budget.

 - Seriously consider whether you want the better South Rim location or the better amenities of a nearby town / city.

 - Think about what you will do either side of your visit to Grand Canyon, does it make more sense to stay on the Rim or day trip into the park?